-Our corporate group aims to work on technological innovation and product development while consistently fulfilling users' needs and realize its sound survival and sustainable growth, thereby increasing its mid- to long-term corporate value.
+Our corporate group aims to work on technological innovation and product development while consistently fulfilling users' needs and realize its sound survival and sustainable growth, thereby increasing its mid- to longterm corporate value.
 Specifically, to maintain and expand the revenue base of existing businesses, we implement strategic investments in a new business that maximizes the synergy effect with existing businesses and has a high profitability of capital besides improving and expanding productivity and investing in the development of new products that anticipate user's needs.
 We also select themes that have impacts on society and environment and aim to address issues of the themes through business.
-Specifically, we place the following as important issues and are working on them, i.e. (i) contribution to a decarbonized society (achieving carbon neutrality, promotion of energy saving and resource saving, substituting with renewable energy, provision of environmental load reduction materials), (ii) development of diverse human resources and enhancement of descent work (development of next-generation human resources, a company where all employees work actively), (iii) promotion of a circular economy (reduction of emissions and establishment of a sustainable supply chain), and (iv) enhancement of governance.
+Specifically, we place the following as important issues and are working on them, i.e. (i) contribution to a decarbonized society (achieving carbon neutrality, promoting energy and resource saving, replacing with renewable energy and offering low environmental load materials), (ii) development of diversified human resources and improvement in job satisfaction (developing next-generation human resources and being a company where all employees can work lively), (iii) promotion of circular economy (reducing emissions and establishing a sustainable supply chain), and (iv) enhancement of governance (being an organization with a strong sense of ethics and building an organizational structure with an open-door policy).
 Particularly, we publicized "Initiatives on Climate Change (Disclosure in accordance with the framework of TCFD recommendations)" on our website because we especially recognize climate change as a pressing issue.

 - In the electronic materials segment, we aim at the development of new products and the expansion of businesses, centering on mobile devices, semiconductors and in-vehicle devices.
-We also deepen partnerships with our group companies and work to strengthen our base of operations in Asian market. - In the industrial application structural materials segment and electrical insulating materials segment, we develop unique products focusing on transportation infrastructure, water treatment and new energy fields, with a view to further growth. - In the display materials segment, we work to further expand sales of new products utilizing our unique technology primarily in the fields of high-definition displays for medical use. - We improve capital efficiency by making effective use of cash-flow, promoting change from non-business assets to business assets and implementing aggressive shareholder return.
+We also deepen partnerships with our group companies and work to strengthen our base of operations in China and Asian market. - In the industrial application structural materials segment and electrical insulating materials segment, we develop unique products focusing on transportation infrastructure, water treatment and new energy fields, with a view to further growth. - In the display materials segment, we work to further expand sales of new products utilizing our unique technology primarily in the fields of high-definition displays for medical use. - We work to transform our business structure into the one with a good capital efficiency by making effective use of cash-flow, promoting change from non-business assets to business assets, controlling invested capital necessary for growth, implementing aggressive shareholder return upon ensuring capital composition that includes the use of leverage conscious of capital efficiency (the equity ratio of approximately 50% in the medium term) and decreasing the weighted average cost of capital.

 The Group formulated the medium-term management plan that incorporates the above-mentioned contents.
-We aim to achieve ROIC of 6% or more for the fiscal year ending on the 77th term (March 31, 2025).
+We aim to achieve ROIC of 6% or more.